 If you’re searching for some fun Vancouver Island tours, here’s something special.
-You can take to the sky to see the majesty of Canada’s Sunshine Coast on a 40-minute seaplane flight.
-The panoramic views will also leave you speechless.
+You can take to the sky to see the majesty of Canada’s Sunshine Coast on a 40-minute seaplane flight, and the panoramic views will also leave you speechless.

 If Vancouver Island isn’t enough for you, you can take a ferry to another island!

-Newcastle Island is across from Nanaimo is connected by a ferry that leaves every half hour (you can find the ferry schedule online).
+Newcastle Island is connected by a ferry across from Nanaimo that leaves every half hour (you can find the ferry schedule online).
 For 5 CAD, you can walk the trails of this beautiful area.

 Protection Island was also one of the most unique experiences I had on my first road trip around Vancouver Island.
 You can take a short ferry ride to the island from a marina in downtown Nanaimo.
-It was the cutest little boat and everyone was excited to see what the island was like.
+It was the cutest little boat, and everyone was excited to see what the island was like.

 The boat docks right at the Dinghy Dock Pub, which may be one of the coolest pubs I’ve ever been to.
-It’s Canada’s only floating pub and gives you an amazing view of Nanaimo.
-In fact, the fish and chips were somehow made better by the fact that I was right on the water.
+It’s Canada’s only floating pub and gives you a fantastic view of Nanaimo.
+The fish and chips were somehow made better because I was right on the water.

 Courtenay is the only city and the largest community in the Comox Valley area.
 It’s located north of Nanaimo, along the island’s east coast.
-This area is also home to over 40 parks, which makes it an excellent stop for nature lovers.
+This area is also home to over 40 parks, making it an excellent stop for nature lovers.

 To top it all off, there are many wineries in the area.
-Pull out a seat, kick back and enjoy some samples of the local vintage.
+Pull out a seat, kick back, and enjoy some samples of the local vintage.
 A great option is 40 Knots Vineyard, which uses only organic and sustainable farming methods.
 You can try their wines, which range from light whites to full-bodied reds, in the chic tasting area or on the patio overlooking the vineyards.

-This gorgeous valley is filled with wildlife and activities based in the great outdoors.
-In fact, there are all kinds of things to see here on your Vancouver Island road trip.
+This gorgeous valley is filled with wildlife and activities based on the great outdoors.
+There are all kinds of things to see here on your Vancouver Island road trip.
 In summer, you can take a trip to Strathcona Provincial Park, where you can spy the tallest peak on the island, the Golden Hinde.

 You’ll also get some great shots of the Della Falls – the highest waterfall in Canada.
 This magnificent waterfall is also in the top 10 highest waterfalls in the world!
 The Comox Glacier is also a beautiful landmark to visit as it’s easy to access and visible.

-Comox Valley is also home to Comox Town, which has a population of roughly 15,000 people.
-This town is the seat of the Royal Canadian Air Force base, the CFB Comox and the HMCS Quadra, a Sea Cadet Training facility.
+Comox Valley is also home to Comox Town, which has roughly 15,000 people.
+This town is the Royal Canadian Air Force base seat, the CFB Comox, and the HMCS Quadra, a Sea Cadet training facility.

-Follow the east coast of the island upwards from Courtenay, and you’ll reach Campbell River.
+Follow the island’s east coast upwards from Courtenay, and you’ll reach Campbell River.
 This area is also known as the “Salmon Capital of the World,” and anglers and fisherfolk gather here in shoals.
 With attractions like Quinsam River Salmon Hatchery and Discovery Pier, Canada’s first saltwater fishing pier, you can understand why.

 Between July and September, you can witness a stunning natural phenomenon.
 You’ll be able to see and snorkel with thousands of salmon returning to the river of their birth.